openresty/lua-nginx-module/README.markdown

     main post: 73

-We can see that modification of the `ngx.ctx.blah` entry in the subrequest does not affect the one in its parent request.
-They do have two separate versions of `ngx.ctx.blah` per se.
+Here, modification of the `ngx.ctx.blah` entry in the subrequest does not affect the one in the parent request.
+This is because they have two separate versions of `ngx.ctx.blah`.

-Internal redirection will destroy the original request's `ngx.ctx` data (if any) and the new request will have an emptied `ngx.ctx` table.
+Internal redirection will destroy the original request `ngx.ctx` data (if any) and the new request will have an empty `ngx.ctx` table.
 For instance,

     location /new {